Kettle

 A kettle, sometimes called a tea kettle or teakettle, is a device specialized for boiling water, commonly with a lid, spout, and handle.
 There are two main types: the stovetop kettle, which uses heat from a hob, and the electric kettle, which is a small kitchen appliance with an internal heating element.
+Kettles are used mainly in the preparation of hot beverages, but also in food preparation.

 Etymology

 The word kettle originates from Old Norse ketill, "cauldron".
 The Old English spelling was cetel with initial che- [tʃ] like 'cherry', Middle English (and dialectal) was chetel, both come (together with German Kessel "cauldron") ultimately from Germanic *katilaz, that was borrowed from Latin catillus, diminutive form of catinus "deep vessel for serving or cooking food", which in various contexts is translated as "bowl", "deep dish", or "funnel".

 Stovetop kettles

 A stovetop kettle on a gas burner; this type, without a lid, is filled through the spout.

-A modern stovetop kettle is a metal vessel with a flat bottom used to heat water on a stovetop or hob.
+A modern stovetop kettle is a metal vessel with a flat bottom used to heat water on a stovetop.
 They usually have a handle on top, a spout, and a lid.
 Some also have a steam whistle that indicates when the water has reached its boiling point.

-Kettles are typically made with stainless steel but can also be made from copper or other metals.
+Stovetop kettles are typically made with stainless steel but can also be made from copper or other metals.